 - Versions between 0.2.6 and 0.3.3 created broken X-Original-Source URLs in the .head files.
 The effects should be negligible. - Only the "Basic" type of HTTP proxy authentication is supported at the moment - Only HTTP HEAD and GET commands are supported properly.
-POST support is limited to the calls made by apt-listbugs and might garble some requests. - Transparent proxy mode not implemented yet - Arbitrary TCP ports on remote side and HTTPS usage only possible with remapping configuration - See TODO file in apt-cacher-ng source for various other notes - The index update in expiration task works best if the original URLs are stored in the cache.
-As fallback solution, it attempts to guess the source URL by evaluating file's location in the cache which should work in most cases but in some cases might fail.
-In case of failure, a real user should download failing files once through the proxy.
+POST support is limited to the calls made by apt-listbugs and might garble some requests. - Transparent proxy mode not implemented yet - The metadata update in maintenance jobs (like expiration task) attempts to guess the best source of update based on original source information and current backend configuration.
+In case of failure, run a "forced" download of index files through the web interface. - See TODO file in apt-cacher-ng source for various other notes